Locations:

 If you catch the tendonitis early, “relative rest” paired with other treatment — such as icing, using a patellar tendon strap and taking over-the-counter anti-inflammatory medications — may quiet symptoms.

-“So if you’re a runner, walk for a few days to see if the pain goes away,” says Harrington.
-Then slowly ease back into your regular training.
+“So, if you’re a runner, walk for a few days to see if the pain goes away,” he adds.
+Then, slowly ease back into your regular training.
 Start at about 50% and increase by 10% each following week if all goes well.

 But in worst-case scenarios, when you’re feeling consistent pain or weakness in the joint tendon while just going through your day, plan to halt any knee-stressing workouts for a few weeks.
 This would involve activities that include running and jumping.

 A good rule of thumb?
-“If you’re having trouble going up or down stairs, you need to significantly modify your workouts,” says Harrington.
+“If you’re having trouble going up or down stairs, you need to significantly modify your workouts,” states Dr. Harrington.

 In any case, a return to exercise should be gradual to avoid re-aggravating the injury.